ArnaudBuchholz/gpf-js/doc/tutorials/DEFINE.md

 });
 ```

+Unlike `super`, `this.$super` and `this.$super.methodName` function objects are not equal to the parent ones.
+Yet they
+can be invoked with any given context.

 ### Supported features

 * Because of the way inheritance is implemented, you may define classes with any valid JavaScript class.
+* `constructor` property is set to the class constructor
 * [`instanceof`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/instanceof) is supported